Haivision/srt/docs/features/socket-groups.md

 In Broadcast and Balancing group types, the "idle" links are activated once they are found ready for sending as well as they report readiness for reading - "idle" is only a temporary state between being freshly connected and being used for transmission.
-In case of Main-Backup groups, the "idle" state is usually more permanent and is only turned to "active" when necessary, while it can be as well put back to "idle".
+In case of Main/Backup groups, the "idle" state is usually more permanent and is only turned to "active" when necessary, while it can be as well put back to "idle".